Design Introspection#

 raise RuntimeError("No Pad with index = 1 found.")

-This is why we can match trace.path on "p[1]" to find the first pad of the landpattern.
-This will work for finding arbitrary pads in a BGA or other landpattern as well.
+This is why we can match str(trace.path) on "p[1]" to find the first pad.
+This also works for finding arbitrary pads in a BGA, e.g., "p[Item('B', 13)]" for pad B13.

 Access the current object#